MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 ## Example

-There is a rudimentary "retail ban accounts" example (as a Blazore front end) [here](https://retailbank.z6.web.core.windows.net/) that demonstrates the different types of operation on an event stream and the source code for that is included in this repository.
+There is a rudimentary "retail ban accounts" example (as a Blazor front end) [here](https://retailbank.z6.web.core.windows.net/) that demonstrates the different types of operation on an event stream and the source code for that is included in this repository.

 ## End goal